-Compliance

-We believe that it is important for every employee to adhere strictly to laws, company regulations and corporate ethics in their daily activities.
+Compliance We believe that it is important for every employee

 All Ricoh Group executives and employees in Japan receive annual training via e-learning on the Ricoh Group Code of Conduct, which provides principles of conduct in daily activities.
 Equivalent training is given to all overseas Ricoh Group companies.